 The 1% servicing fee is deducted from monthly loan repayments when, and only when, they are received.

-We then use the formula below to calculate the current estimated return.
-The formula takes a weighted average of the estimated return for each risk band after fees and bad debts, assuming monthly re-investment of repayments at the same gross interest rate.
+We then use the formula below to calculate the projected return for each individual investor.
+The formula takes into account loans funded by each investor in the last 60 days, or since they last selected a lending option, whichever is more recent.
+The formula assumes monthly re-investment of repayments at the same gross interest rate.
 The average return is weighted by loan amount, compounded and before tax.

 Limitations to this estimate

-This return is a future estimate of the return after fees and bad debts for the distribution of loans, across both risk band and loan term, that we expect to be funded on the marketplace.
+The projected return of each lending option is a future estimate of the return after fees and bad debts for the distribution of loans, across both risk band and loan term, that we expect to be funded by investors lending through each of our lending options.
 We think it is the most useful and accurate way to assess future investment performance because it takes into account both our fees and any future bad debts but as with many calculations it has some limitations, including:

 - The calculation is based off estimated bad debt rates and actual bad debt rates may differ.
 Historical information on actual bad debts can be found on the statistics page.